University of New South Wales (Sydney)

 Tailored Term 1: Summer Term + Term 1, from early January until mid-May.

-Tailored Term 3: T2C (August) Term + Term 3, from mid-August until mid-December.
+Tailored Term 3: T2C (August) Winter Term + Term 3, from mid-August until mid-December.

 Academic calendar